brian-provenzano/glusterfs-poc/README.md

 ### Tests / Demo Cluster functionality

 NOTE: Run ALL of the following ansible commands from the `playbooks` directory!
-Also, if you do not wish to keep having to provide '--private-key', you can edit `ansible.cfg`  in the playbooks directory by uncommenting the privatekey line and providing the path to your aws pem file.
+Also, if you do not wish to omit the '--private-key' option, you can edit `ansible.cfg`  in the playbooks directory.
+Just uncomment the 'privatekey' line and provide the path to your aws key pem file.

 #### Test/check cluster: